5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 Lifecycle thinking and user education

-We believe that small design decisions can add up to large energy savings.
-As India urbanizes and the climate grows more unpredictable, SARV stands ready to shape buildings that don’t just consume less, but give back more.
+We believe that small design decisions can culminate in significant energy savings.
+As India urbanizes and faces a more unpredictable climate, SARV is ready to create buildings that not only consume less but also contribute more to their environment.